OmarMongy/BCD_Counter/README.md

 4. As the counting progresses, the control logic ensures that the correct carry-over and reset signals are generated to maintain the multi-decade counting sequence.
 5. When the counter reaches 999 (1111 0011 1001 in BCD representation), it resets to zero (000).

-**Example:**
-A multi-decade counter counting up to 999:

-**Inputs:**
-- clk: Connected to an external clock source.
-- reset: Connected to a control signal that triggers a reset.
-- enable: Connected to a control signal that enables or disables the counting operation.

-**Outputs:**
-- counts: Displays the current BCD count value (000 to 999) on separate BCD display units.

 In conclusion, both the BCD counter and multi-decade counter are essential components of digital electronics and find applications in various fields such as digital displays, timekeeping, and sequential control systems.
 Their hardcoded nature makes them reliable and straightforward for specific counting tasks.